 Crawford graduated summa cum laude from Kenyon this spring as a physics major with a 3.96 grade-point-average and plans to continue her academic career with one of the NCAA's prestigious postgraduate scholarships.
 She was a 2016 Barry Goldwater Scholarship recipient and was also named the school's female winner of the 2017 NCAC Scholar-Athlete award.
 Crawford was a four-time CSCAA Scholar All-American and a three-time member of the NCAC Academic Honor Roll.
 Crawford, who received Kenyon's Elbe H. Johnson Prize in Physics in 2014, is also a member of numerous different honor societies, including Sigma Xi, Phi Beta Kappa, Sigma Pi Sigma and Pi Mu Epsilon.
 She was also the recipient of numerous different academic scholarships throughout her career, including the Southland Industries Scholarship in 2014, the Kenyon Science Scholarship in 2014 and the National Merit Scholarship in 2013.

 While Crawford shined in the classroom and in the pool throughout her collegiate career, she was just as active on the Kenyon campus and in the local community through numerous service and leadership roles.
-She was an active participant on campus in Relay for Life, the "Walk to End Alzheimer's" and Women in Sports Day, while also volunteering at the Salvation Army for the Angel Tree project that provides Christmas gifts to local children living in poverty.
+She was an active participant on campus in Be: Kenyon, Relay for Life, the "Walk to End Alzheimer's" and Women in Sports Day, while also volunteering at the Salvation Army for the Angel Tree project that provides Christmas gifts to local children living in poverty.
 Crawford also volunteered her time in several different tutoring roles both on campus and in the community, including tutoring at-risk elementary school students in Toledo, Ohio, and working with middle school students in the Knox County community.
 On campus, she was an upper-class counselor in Kenyon's first-year orientation program, a linear algebra tutor in the math department and served as a TA for an introductory physics lab.
 In addition, Crawford took part in many different independent study research projects throughout her career, both at Kenyon and at the University of Michigan.

 Crawford was one of six outstanding nominees considered by the selection committee.
 The other candidates included: